 4. Ionic Movement

-While electrons flow through the external circuit, ions move through the electrolyte inside the battery.
+As electrons flow through the external circuit, ions move commonly through the electrolyte liquid within the battery.

 5. Discharge and Recharge